flame-engine/flame/doc/debug.md

 Flame provides some debugging features for the `BaseGame` class, these features are enabled when the `debugMode` property is set to `true` (or overridden to be `true`).
-When `debugMode` is enabled all `PositionComponent`s will be wrapped into a rectangle, and have their positions rendered on the screen, so you can visually verify the components boundaries and positions.
+When `debugMode` is enabled each `PositionComponent` will be rendered with their bounding size, and have their positions rendered on the screen, so you can visually verify the components boundaries and positions.